 At the moment, we support a wide range of needs including: dyslexic type difficulties, speech, language and communication needs, autistic spectrum difficulties and emotional needs as well as hearing difficulties and physical disabilities.
-Our wonderful building and facilities ensure that full access to all facilities is possible for all children.
+The SENCo and other leaders of the school attend regular training and conferences within the local authority and the multi-academy trust to develop this support.
+These meetings help to inform practice in the school whilst allowing the contribution towards the County Local Offer and policies shared across the trust.